-Like adults, children can benefit from the use of herbs and essential oils, but we must remember that because they do not have as much body mass as we do and have also not reached full development, their systems are somewhat more fragile than ours and we must adjust the dosage accordingly.
+Like adults, children can benefit from the use of herbs and essential oils, but we must remember that because they do not have as much body mass as we do and have also not reached full development, their systems are somewhat more fragile than ours and we must adjust the dosage accordingly, Learned this from our family care doctor.
 In fact, it is a good rule of thumb to remember that we would use about one-third the dose we would normally use on adults for children.
 This is perfect anyway, because children will respond very well to even a little bit of aromatherapy or herbs.

-My nephews, Austin and Alex (7 and 4 years old), for example, seem to calm down with just a single whiff of lavender.
+My nephews, Austin and Alex (7 and 4 years old) who visited already the circumcision doctor, for example, seem to calm down with just a single whiff of lavender.
 In fact, they like to boast to all who are watching when they are running amok around the house, “We only calm down when Aunt Mare gives us lavender!”
 How do I “give” them lavender?
 I put a drop on their T-shirts, or on their pillow, or simply hold a bottle to their adorable little noses for them to inhale.
 I also have given them “Calm Child,” a formula created for colicky children by our herbalist Bridget Owen, of Sweet Herb Medicinals.
 This actually tasted so good to Alex that he would “act up” just to get another drop on his tongue.
+However, if you notice that the herbs aren’t helping with your child’s symptoms then you should probably consider taking them to get a check up over at north raleigh pediatrics.

 AROMATHERAPY FOR KIDS